 Upper School Counselor

 Our seniors also take a World Studies course designed to enhance global citizenship, promote service learning, and connect with a diverse culture.
-The course includes an immersive experience in the Navajo Nation in Arizona.
+The course has included immersive experiences like visiting the Navajo Nation and Costa Rica.

 Though it’s located within the United States, visiting the Navajo Nation is similar to seeing another country.
 Students learn Navajo language and music, they hike in beautiful canyons, and give of themselves through a service project.